Frequently Asked Questions

 The full settlement terms and court documents are available here.

-If you are a Class Member and you want to participate in the settlement, you do not need to do anything.
-You are automatically included as a Class Member unless you opt out of the applicable proceeding.
+If you are a Class Member and you want to participate in the settlement, you must complete a Claim here by May 4, 2026.

 You may contact Class Counsel if you would like to be notified when this information becomes available.

-Class Counsel will seek approval of a legal fee of $57,120, disbursements of $106,000, and an honorarium of $5,000 to the Representative Plaintiff.
+Class Counsel has obtained approval of a legal fee of $57,120, disbursements of $106,000, and an honorarium of $5,000 to the Representative Plaintiff.
 The amounts sought for legal fees, disbursements and the honorarium are independent of, and do not reduce, the funds available to Class Members for Compensatory Payments and Compensatory Credits under the proposed Settlement Agreement.

 Class Counsel fees, disbursements and any payments to the Representative Plaintiff are also subject to Court approval to ensure fairness.